rust-community/rustbridge/workshops/mondrian-pattern/README.md

 [download main.rs](https://raw.githubusercontent.com/rust-community/rustbridge/754dc60730f0fd16f6001785aee533128326d6b5/workshops/mondrian-pattern/codebase/mondpaint/src/main.rs)

 #### Explanation
-The line you have changed is the line that _invokes_ the mondrian painting activity.
+The line you have changed is the line that _invokes_ the Mondrian painting activity.
 Technically speaking this line tells rust to _invoke an operation_, named `paint_rectangle`.
 Before, you have changed that line so as to execute a different operation, `vsplit_and_paint`.

 ### Exercise 2: Split position